Björn Hellgren: Professional career

+Challenge Tour

 In 2016, he won the Nordea Tour's Winter Series opener, the Lumine Lakes Open in Spain.
 At the European Tour's Nordea Masters in June, he finished tied 4th, along with Henrik Stenson, for the biggest paycheck of his career.
 As a result, he played the rest of the season on the Challenge Tour, where his best finish was a solo 6th place at the Vierumäki Finnish Challenge.
 On the 2017 Challenge Tour, his best finish was a T10 at the Volopa Irish Challenge.
 In 2018, he failed to make an impact, and was back on the NGL for the 2019 season.

 Hellgren had a 59 in his hand at the 2020 PGA Championship Bråviken Open.
 He was bogey-free for 17 holes in the second round, with 8 birdies and two eagles, when his birdie putt on the 18th green stopped a few inches short of the hole and his score stayed at 60, 12 under par.

 In 2020, Hellgren was back on the Challenge Tour, and recorded a T5 at the Northern Ireland Open.
 In 2021, he narrowly missed out on his first Challenge Tour title after two opening rounds of 65, as he lost a playoff at the Dormy Open to Félix Mory of France.

+Asian Tour

 In January 2020, Hellgren joined the Asian Tour after finishing tied 9th at Q-School, but only competed in one event, the Bandar Malaysia Open, before play was halted due to the COVID-19 pandemic.
 He returned in November 2021 when the 2020–21–22 Asian Tour resumed.
 Hellgren played in 5 of the season's 8 tournaments, making each cut, and finished 57th on the Order of Merit.

 Hellgren climbed to 41st in the Order of Merit on the 2022 Asian Tour, with a tie for 3rd at the Yeangder TPC in Taiwan his best result.
+In 2024 he recorded four top-10 finishes, including a T7 at the International Series Thailand, and ended the season 31st in the Order of Merit.
+In 2025, Hellgren held the outright lead at the halfway point of the Shinhan Donghae Open at Jack Nicklaus Golf Club Korea, co-sanctioned by the Korean Tour and Japan Golf Tour, after an eight-under-par 64.
+He ultimately tied for 12th.